-This document has been developed from collection of tissue and fluids in theatre (2nd Floor, St Mary's), its transport to the pathology department (Manchester Foundation trust), and subsequent processing in the 5th floor laboratories of St. Marys Hospital.
+This document has been developed from collection of tissue and fluids in theatre (2nd Floor, St Mary's), its transport and subsequent processing in the 5th floor laboratories of St. Marys Hospital.
 Any adapted protocols should consider local rules and conditions